AyaHany0/ImageSlider/README.md

 ## Project Demo

-A demo of the project is available here:ayahany0.github.io/ImageSlider/
+A demo of the project is available here: https://ayahany0.github.io/ImageSlider/